forkintheass/confint/README.md

 During my career as a performance engineer I had to visualise the data in a way that helps to analyse and present it.
 And I must admit sometimes this turned to be quite tricky.

 This project is more ofa a **set of concepts** rather than a code for visualising performance and statistical data in intuitive ways.
-Nevertheless, I provide code written in **R** language so you can reuse the ideas in your project.
+Note that I am deliberately not including here anything very obvious, which is available elsewhere.
+I am not trying to create a library for any case, as there are great books available on that already, for example, [Fundamentals Of Data Visualisation](https://clauswilke.com/dataviz/directory-of-visualizations.html) by Mr. Claus Wilke.
+I only want to provide personal ideas **which I found practical** in my work.
+Despite this is more about ideas, I provide code written in **R** language so you can reuse the ideas in your project or analysis.

 Each **R** script represents a unique visualisation idea.
 And I will be adding more.